-- 262. Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 263.
-Defendants conspired with each other to violate the Plaintiffs rights. - 264.
-Each Defendant worked in concert with other Defendants and individuals to perpetuate the violation of Plaintiffs' rights. - 265.
-Indeed, upon information and belief, Defendants worked with each other to discriminate against Plaintiffs, obstruct their application, and force them to suffer through unlawful permit and zoning application process aimed at denying their existence and inhibiting the practice of their faith.
+- 262.341.
+Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 263.
+Defendants conspired with each other to violate During the Plaintiffs rights. - 264.
+Eachpendency of this matter, Teaneck's City Council, aided and abetted by the individual Defendant worked in concert with other Defendants and individuals to perpetuate the violation of Melfi, rezoned the Plaintiffs' rights.